pyodide/pyodide/docs/usage/faq.md

 ```

 This however will not work at build time (i.e. in a `setup.py`) due to the way
-the pyodide build system works.
+the Pyodide build system works.
 It first compiles packages with the host compiler
 (e.g. gcc) and then re-runs the compilation commands with emsdk.
 So the `setup.py` is
 never run inside the Pyodide environement.

-To detect pyodide, **at build time** use,
+To detect Pyodide, **at build time** use,
 ```python
 import os